miBadger/ActiveRecord/README.md

 ActiveRecord is tested with
 - php 7.2+
 - mysql (mariadb) 8.0.6.16
-For more information, check out the scrutinizer reports.
+For more detailed information, check out the scrutinizer reports.

 # Setup
 The easiest way to install miBadger.ActiveRecord is using composer